Chewang Rinchen: Early life

 Chewang Rinchen was born in the village of Sumur in Nubra in 1931 in an illustrious family.
-One of his ancestors had the title of "Lion of Ladakh" for his bravery and his mother was known as "Mother of Nubra Valley" for her compassion.
+One of his ancestors had the title of "Stak" (Lion of Ladakh) for his bravery and his mother was known as "Mother of Nubra Valley" for her compassion.
 Rinchen was educated in Sumur by a Ladakhi Christian missionary by name Stanzin.
 At age 13, he attracted the attention of a kalon (duke) of Ladakh, who took him to Leh for secondary education.
 Four years later, the First Kashmir War started, placing Ladakh in grave jeopardy from the raiders from Gilgit-Baltistan.

 Military career

-Rinchen joined the Nubra Guards in 1948 and served in the Indo-Pakistani War of 1947 alongside Indian Army units.
-Fighting in the Nubra Valley, he was promoted through the ranks and was awarded a Mahavir Chakra for bravery.
-He was the youngest recipient of the award.
+Rinchen joined the Nubra Guards in 1948 at the age of 17 years.
+It is said that Major Prithi Chand had requested the local people of Ladakh for their support in repelling the invasion, and Chhewang was the first man to enlist in the newly formed Nubra Guards.
+He served in the Indo-Pakistani War of 1947 alongside Indian Army units.He later received a formal enlistment in the Indian Army as a Jemadar.He was trained by (then) Subedar Bhim Chand, VrC & bar, of Lahaul.
+For his role in this war, Chewang Rinchen is regarded among the 'Saviours of Ladakh', alongside Bhim Chand, Col. Thakur Prithi Chand, MVC, and Lt.
+Col. Kushal Chand, MVC.
+Fighting in the Nubra Valley, Rinchen was promoted through the ranks and was awarded a Mahavir Chakra for bravery.
+At 17 years of age, he was the youngest recipient of the award.

 Maha Vir Chakra

 The citation for the first Maha Vir Chakra awarded to him reads: